nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 ### Case 1: RelationshipTemplate with RelationshipTemplateContent

 We assume that there is no [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between the two Connectors yet and that a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) is used within the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate).
 In this case, the Requestor Connector receives a new incoming [Request]({% link _docs_integrate/data-model-overview.md %}#request) after loading the associated [onboarding package]({% link _docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md %}#received-enmeshed-onboarding-package).
-This incoming Request can be queried on the Requestor Connector by proceeding as described in the [Query incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) use case documentation and specifying the query parameter `source.reference=<ID of RelationshipTemplate>`.
+This incoming Request can be queried on the Requestor Connector by proceeding as described in the [Query incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) use case documentation and specifying `source.reference=<ID of RelationshipTemplate>` as a query parameter.
 The result contains the following values:

 <!--- `GET /api/v2/Requests/Incoming` with the query parameter `source.reference=<ID of RelationshipTemplate>` --->